 |Accrued Bonus Liability||500|

 Accrued bonuses are subject to federal income tax, Social Security tax, and Medicare tax.
 You can withhold taxes using the IRS’s federal income tax withholding tables (e.g., standard withholding rates).
 Or, you can opt to withhold a supplemental flat tax rate of 22%.

 Bonus accrual rules

 You must understand bonus accrual rules.
 One rule to follow is the two and a half month rule.

 Companies that accrue bonus expenses must pay out the bonus within two and a half months of the year-end.
 Bonuses not paid out during the two and a half month time-frame cannot be tax deductible.
 If you pay the bonuses during the two and a half month time frame, deduct the expense for the tax year.

 Need a way to record your accrued bonus journal entries?
 Patriot’s online accounting software is easy to use for tracking income and expenses.
-And, we offer free, U.S.-based support.
+And, we offer free, USA-based support.
 Try it for free today!

 This is not intended as legal advice; for more information, please click here.